Prospective Graduate Students

 We sponsor individualized campus visits to each admitted student in order to meet with faculty and current students, tour the campus and labs, and get a feel for the city we call home, Nashville.

 We offer full support to our Ph.D. candidates—through scholarships, fellowships, training grants and assistantships—and provide each student with a travel stipend to subsidize attendance at top conferences around the world.
 Last year our department received $17.6 million in external funding, 12th in the nation.

 Another unique feature of Vanderbilt’s chemistry program is our in-depth rotation system.
-Every student participates in three eight-week rotations in order to gain substantial firsthand experience with the faculty and research underway on our campus.
+Every student participates in three five-week rotations in order to gain substantial firsthand experience with the faculty and research underway on our campus.
 Although many students arrive knowing exactly what they want to do when they get here, the opportunity to do significant work in other areas has allowed more than one student to discover a new passion and revise their plans.
 In addition, the depth of the rotations provides enough research experience that a third of students have published papers by the end of their first year.

 Just as our rotations expose students to a variety of fields within chemistry, our program encourages crossover exploration into physics, biology, medicine and other disciplines.